 General Principles.
 The FDA is collaborating with the U.S. Department of Agriculture (USDA) to establish a set of general principles to use when considering whether to revise, eliminate, or establish a food standard.
 This is being informed, in part, by comments received when the FDA reopened the comment period in February 2020 on a joint FDA-USDA rule proposed in 2005 to establish a set of general principles for food standards.

 Yogurt.
-The FDA is reviewing objections submitted by the International Dairy Foods Association and Chobani in July 2021 to certain provisions in the final rule to amend the yogurt standard of identity.
+The FDA reviewed objections submitted by the International Dairy Foods Association and Chobani in July 2021 to certain provisions in the final rule to amend the yogurt standard of identity.
 The FDA issued the final rule to amend the yogurt SOI in June 2021.
 On March 22, 2022, the FDA published a notice to clarify that the effective dates of certain provisions of the yogurt standard of identity final rule have been stayed.
+On December 14, 2022, the FDA responded to several objections and requests for a hearing on provisions in the yogurt standard of identity final rule.
+The FDA denied the requests for a hearing and modified certain provisions in the final rule.
+The compliance date is January 1, 2024.
+Additional details can be found in the Federal Register notice.

 Canned Tuna.
 The FDA is developing a proposed rule to modernize the SOI and standard of fill of container for canned tuna.